emberjs/ember.js/README.md

 # Building Ember.js

 1. Ensure that [Node.js](http://nodejs.org/) is installed.
+2. Run `git clone https://github.com/emberjs/ember.js.git && cd ember.js`.
+3. Run `git config core.symlinks true` to ensure that symlinks are enabled.
+4. Run `git reset --hard HEAD` to reset to HEAD with symlinks.
-2. Run `npm install` to ensure the required dependencies are installed.
+5. Run `npm install` to ensure the required dependencies are installed.
-3. Run `npm run build` to build Ember.js.
+6. Run `npm run build` to build Ember.js.
 The builds will be placed in the `dist/` directory.

 ## npm install troubleshooting